Zhou Daguan: Biography

-Zhou was a native of Yongjia, a name often used in Zhou's time for Wenzhou.
-He had also been referred to as Zhou Jianguan (周建觀) and Zhou Dake (周達可) in other works.
+Zhou was a native of Yongjia, a name often used in Zhou's time for modern Wenzhou, Zhejiang.
+He had also been referred to as Zhou Jianguan (周建觀) and Zhou Dake (周達可) in other historical records.
 He used the assumed name of Thatched Courtyard Recluse (Cao ting yimin, 草庭逸民) in his later life.

 Diplomatic mission to Cambodia

 Zhou was part of an official delegation sent by Yuan Dynasty Temür Khan in 1296, although official Chinese records made no mention of his mission.
-On 20 February 1296, Zhou Daguan set sail from Mingzhou (明州, today's Ningbo) in Zhejiang province, on a compass guided ship, passing the ports of Fuzhou, Guangzhou, Quanzhou (Zaitong), the Island of Hainan, the Seven-Islands Sea (Qizhou yang), the sea off Central Vietnam coast (Jiaozhi Sea), and stopped over in Zhancheng or Champa (today's Qui Nhon).
+On 20 February 1296, Zhou Daguan set sail from Mingzhou (明州, today's Ningbo) in Jiangzhe province (江浙行省, composing modern Zhejiang and some parts of Jiangsu and Anhui), on a compass guided ship, passing the ports of Fuzhou, Guangzhou, Quanzhou (Zaiton), the Island of Hainan, the Seven-Islands Sea (Qizhou yang), the sea off Central Vietnam coast (Jiaozhi Sea), and stopped over in Zhancheng or Champa (today's Qui Nhon).
 The ship resumed its trip past the province of Zhenpu (Bà Rịa in present-day southeastern Vietnam), through Poulo Condor Sea, then heading north on the Mekong River into Tonle Sap River reaching the town of Kampong Chhnang of Cambodia; from there he boarded a small boat, sailing for a dozen days, through Tonle Sap Lake arriving at Yaśodharapura (Angkor Thom), the capital of Cambodia in August.

 As part of the diplomatic mission, Zhou was given access to the Royal Palace, although not to the inner palace.
 He described the palaces and temples, along with the buildings in and around the city.
 He observed the parades and ceremonies as well as the daily life of the people, and he also travelled outside the capital to the countryside.
 For much of his stay in Cambodia, he lived in a house near the north gate of Angkor Thom.

 Zhou stayed in Cambodia for eleven months, and left in July 1297.
 He wrote the book The Customs of Cambodia within 15 years of his return, although the exact date of the book's completion is uncertain.
 Little is known of his life after his return, but he may have lived until the 1350s.